makeuplounge/Makeup-Lounge/README.md

 Our project is free and Open-source.

 # Features and Requirements List
-Features:
+The Features:
 1. Product Catalog:<br>
 Feature: Display a wide range of makeup products with detailed descriptions and images.
 Requirements: Product database, product listing pages, product details pages, search and filtering functionality.<br>
 2. User Reviews and Ratings:<br>
 Feature: Enable users to leave reviews and ratings for products they have purchased.
-Requirements: Review submission form, display reviews and ratings on product pages.<br>
+Requirements: Review the submission form, and display reviews and ratings on product pages.<br>
 3. Responsive Design:<br>
 Feature: Ensure that the website is accessible and usable across various devices and screen sizes.
 Requirements: Responsive layout, mobile-friendly design, compatibility testing.<br>